 it is important to denounce and prohibit the purchase of sexual services because it creates a demand for prostitution

-[and] to continue to denounce and prohibit the
+[and] to continue to denounce and prohibit

 the commercialization and institutionalization of prostitution